charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ---

-<a class="card">Farseek</a> is the worst ramp spell in the deck.
-It can't be played on turn 1 like <a class="card">Search for Tomorrow</a>, and it doesn't soak up damage like <a class="card">Sakura-Tribe Elder</a>.

----

 Adding cantrips significantly improves the odds of dropping Titan on turn 3; Oath even more so.
 The effect from Street Wraith is even better, but the loss of life will cost games against aggressive decks.

 Explore is better than Farseek, especially if we play the 26th land, which we should.

 ---

 ---

 ---

-<a class="card">Sakura-Tribe Elder</a> is better than <a class="card">Farseek</a>.
-Soaking up damage against [Burn](https://www.mtggoldfish.com/archetype/modern-burn-34574#paper) or [Affinity](https://www.mtggoldfish.com/archetype/modern-affinity-8972#paper) is far more important than the ability to grab <a class="card">Cinder Glade</a>.
-But the deck needs more than 4 2-cost ramp spells, and there just aren't that many options.

-The selling point of <a class="card">Farseek</a> is that it ups our Mountain count (for Valakut) while also finding a second green source.
-The same can't be said for <a class="card">Rampant Growth</a>, <a class="card">Fertile Ground</a>, or <a class="card">Edge of Autumn</a>.
-There are also

-We might also consider <a class="card">Khalni Heart Expedition</a>, <a class="card">Ordeal of Nylea</a>, <a class="card">Viridian Emissary</a>.

-<a class="card">Viridian Emissary</a> acts like a second <a class="card">Sakura-Tribe Elder</a>,

-But what about <a class="card">Explore</a>?

-.

-Explore feels worse.
-Doesn't always ramp you.
-If you don't have a land in your hand, or don't draw a second land, it's just a 2-mana cantrip.
-If you're stuck on 2 lands, you'd always rather have Farseek.
-Upside is that the additional land may be untapped (allowing you to play Oath or Bolt that same turn) and it can help you find Titan.

-Farseek: 30% on the play, 50% on the draw

-Explore: 36% on the play, 55% on the draw

----

----

----

-### Oath vs Cantrip vs Wraith

-## Land Count

--

 https://magic.wizards.com/en/articles/archive/event-coverage/rookie-year-matthias-hunt-2011-11-19